Things to See and Do in Cantabria

 Comillas

-Historic Comillas, set on a lovely bay with a nice sandy beach and little, protected fishing harbour is surely one of Cantabria´s most beautiful towns.
+Historic Comillas, set on a lovely bay with a nice sandy beach and little, protected fishing harbour is surely one of Cantabria´s most beautiful towns and certainly a favourite of everyone here at Caminos.

 Favoured by royalty in the 'Belle Epoque' Comillas boasts a fine collection of Modernist architecture including Gaudi's Capricho and the Palacio de Sobrellano as well as a lovely old town.